ben-ng/conflux/README.md

 ## What Can I Build With Conflux?

+You can build serverless applications!
+I don't mean ["serverless"](https://github.com/serverless/serverless) as in "uses AWS Lambda".
+I mean serverless as in "there is no central server, just a cluster of nodes that coordinate with each other".
+Think Bittorent.

-Conflux is *very* new, so I am working on a few example applications.
+Conflux is *very* new, so I am working on a few example applications to demonstrate what's possible.
+If you build something with Conflux, send me a PR so I can add it to this list.

 * [Distributed Mutex](https://github.com/ben-ng/mutex-js)